Managing your team during corona: a doctor's productivity tips

 Consultant in Emergency Medicine in University College Hospital, and a Private GP on Harley Street

-Dr Ravi Dasan is a consultant in emergency medicine at University College Hospital in London.
-His job is to lead the Accident & Emergency (A&E) department—managing and organising NHS staff and resources—and save as many lives as possible.
-It’s a crucial role that demands planning, expertise, leadership skills and a level head at the best of times, but even more so during the Covid-19 pandemic.
+Dr. Ravi Dasan is a consultant in emergency medicine at University College Hospital in London.
+His job is to lead the Accident & Emergency (A&E) department—managing and organizing NHS staff and resources—and save as many lives as possible.
+It’s a crucial role that demands planning, expertise, leadership skills, and a level head at the best of times, but even more so during the Covid-19 pandemic.
 No matter what your industry or experience, every professional could learn a thing or two from medics working on the frontline.
-Here Dr Dasan offers his expert advice on how to maximise productivity in times of crisis.
+Here Dr. Dasan offers his expert advice on how to maximize productivity in times of crisis.

 Every day, we will save lives and lose people to this horrible virus.
 And we’ll come back tomorrow to do it all again.

 Being an A&E leader during a crisis has strong similarities to leading a team in wartime: limited resources, high demand for services, no end in sight and a significant number of people in dire straits.
 It’s my job to lead the team through the crisis, keeping motivation as high as possible.